 - Room Mate: another first person disaster

-- Amazon has a bunch of decent looking series, enough to be tempting.
-If I'm going to be a good consumer and buy things, a Prime account would be better deal.
+- Amazon has a bunch of decent looking exclusive series (Re:Creator, most notably), enough to be tempting.
+If I'm going to be a good consumer and buy things, a Prime account would be a good deal.
 On the other hand, the longer I wait, the more I can binge on the free trial.

 AoT2 had more of what made the first half season good, less of what the second half bad.
 I though the OP was weak, though, compared to the first one.

 While taking the iMac apart, I had another idea: cases other than the iMac haves unused drive bays.
-Instead of having all the little fiddly bits and tiny cables running all over the place, put it all in a dockable unit.
+Instead of having all the little fiddly bits and tiny cables running all over the place, put it all in a dockable unit and connect it to one of the motherboard's usb connections.
 Don't want wifi or a card reader but do want to save money, or spend more money and get all the card readers?
 Get a different unit.
 Want LEDs and more fan controls?
-Speakers? etc. The other half of this is the docks are all USB devices: make 1 motherboard, but ship it in everything from minis to full towers.
+Speakers? etc. Make 1 motherboard, but ship it in everything from minis to full towers.
+Then just buy the size of case to fit the amount of front space or coolers you need. (might need to add more PCI slots, but I think USB3 (or 4) will reduce that need) There are already PC fan controllers like this, but I don't see any that include the temperature sensors and logic.
 This also plays into what the front a PC is.
 A desktop can be the side, while a tower is now the top.
-Whichever you think is the front, you can put the panels.
+Where ever you think the front is, you can put the panels there.
 Apple wants you to use dongles, but makes machines with dense spiderwebs of internal wiring.
 They could use internal dongles to simplify manufacturing and part supplies and get back to offering a variety of machine types.